filecoin-project/specs/expected-consensus.md

 - At block N, the miner will draw the smalelst ticket from the `Tipset` at block N-K, with K the randomness lookback parameter.
 - The miner will use this ticket as input to a Verifiable Random Function, thereby ensuring secrecy: no other participant can generate this output without the miner's private key.
 - The miner will compare the output to their power from block N-L, with L the committee lookback parameter.
-If it is smaller, they have won and can mine a block inserting this winning ticket in the `Election` array in the block.
+If it is smaller, they have won and can mine a block inserting this winning ticket in the `ElectionProofs` array in the block.
 Else they wait to hear of another block generated in this round.

 We have at round N: